 HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

-HiQ's Bord consists of six members with no deputies.
+HiQ's Bord consists of three members with no deputies.

 Auditors selected by the AGM

 KPMG, auditor in charge Helena Arvidsson Älgne, born 1962.
 Authorised public accountant.
 Auditor of HiQ since 2018.